Five dancers with animal masks wait their turn to perform at a tsechu in Bhutan.

 What is the best airline to fly to the country?

-Turkish Airlines is great; they are Once you sign up, and we arrange where we will enter Bhutan, we’ll send information about suggested flights, etc. For trips that begin in Eastern Bhutan, we typically fly to New Delhi first, then take a short flight to Guwahati, India, and drive in a van over the border into Bhutan.
+Once you sign up, and we plan where we will enter Bhutan (east or west, depending on the festivals), we’ll send information about suggested flights.
+For trips that begin in Eastern Bhutan, we typically fly to New Delhi first, then take a short flight to Guwahati, India, and drive in a van over the border into Bhutan.

 What will we use for transportation?